Sam Jackson V

-Sam Jackson V (born April 21, 2003) is an American college football wide receiver for the Oklahoma State Cowboys.
-He previously played for the TCU Horned Frogs and the California Golden Bears as a quarterback.
+Sam Jackson V (born April 21, 2003) is an American football wide receiver and quarterback.
+He played college football for the TCU Horned Frogs, the California Golden Bears, the Auburn Tigers, and the Oklahoma State Cowboys.

 Early life

 A Chicago native, Jackson attended Bolingbrook High School in Bolingbrook, Illinois, before transferring to Naperville Central High School in Naperville, Illinois as a sophomore.
 As a sophomore, he played wide receiver on the football team and recorded 50 receptions for 847 yards and 14 touchdowns.
 Jackson was converted to a quarterback as a junior in 2019 and passed for 1,727 yards and 16 touchdowns.
 He did not play his senior season due to the COVID-19 pandemic.
 Jackson committed to play college football at TCU after having previously committed to Minnesota and Purdue.

 College career

 TCU

 In week 11 of the 2021 season, Jackson completed his first career pass, a 62-yard strike to Taye Barber.
 In the 2022 season opener, he rushed for 44 yards and his first career touchdown in a 38–13 win over Colorado.
 In a week 2 win over Tarleton State, Jackson went four for four on his passes for 58 yards, also punching in a one-yard rushing touchdown.
 Jackson finished the 2022 season going five for five for 63 yards, while also rushing for 64 yards and two touchdowns.
 After the season he entered his name into the NCAA transfer portal.